 The lightbulb moment, which led me to what I do today, is the firm belief that singing also aids learning – children learn what they sing!

-I returned, a few years ago, to casual classroom teaching after an extended stint, co-writing song-based, curriculum-aligned teaching resources, with friend and colleague, Kathryn Radloff.
-These curriculum-aligned songs & lesson materials enhance and support & integrate classroom learning across key subject areas ~ there is literally 'A Lesson in Every Lyric'®!
+I returned to casual classroom teaching a few years ago, after an extended stint, co-writing and publishing curriculum-aligned song packages for schools, with friend and colleague, Kathryn Radloff.
+Our company, Keystone Creations ~ Educational Songs, create professionally-produced songs that target learning sequences of curriculum documents, and enhance, support & integrate classroom learning across key subject areas ~ there is literally 'A Lesson In Every Lyric'

 Singing continues to be an integral part of my teaching day - and my life; I am more passionate than ever about helping children to learn through this powerful, enjoyable and highly-effective medium, and look forward to sharing with you what I’ve learned, and continue to learn, on this journey.